Europe stock indexes on track for best first quarter in years

-PARIS, March 31 (Reuters) - European shares fell on Tuesday, taking a breather from their sharp rally of the past three months triggered by the drop in the euro, with Germany’s DAX index set to record its biggest first quarter gain since its creation in 1988.
+PARIS/LONDON, March 31 (Reuters) - European shares fell on Tuesday, taking a breather from their sharp rally of the past three months sparked by the drop in the euro, with Germany’s DAX index set to record its biggest first-quarter gain since its creation in mid-1988.

-As the quarter draws to an end, the DAX is up 22 percent, while the FTSEurofirst 300 index of top European shares is up 16 percent, strongly outpacing Wall Street where the S&P 500 is up 0.8 percent since the start of the year.
+As the quarter draws to an end, the DAX is up 22 percent, while the FTSEurofirst 300 index of top European shares is up 16 percent, a sharp contrast with Wall Street where the S&P 500 is up 1.3 percent since the start of the year.

-Shares in the euro zone have seen the bulk of the gains, climbing 19 percent overall, a rise of about 665 billion euros ($712 billion) in market value over the past three months, data from Thomson Reuters Datastream shows.

-That is more than half the size of the ECB’s quantitative easing programme, launched this month.

-A survey of around 50 fund managers and strategists conducted in the past week predicted the pan-European STOXX Europe 600 index would rise more than 6 percent from current levels to 425 points by the end of 2015.

-The euro currency has retreated on prospects of the ECB scheme, which was launched this month, contrasting with the trajectory of monetary policy in the United States where the Federal Reserve is seen raising interest rates this year.
+The euro has retreated on prospects of an asset-buying scheme from the European Central Bank, which was launched earlier this month, contrasting with the trajectory of monetary policy in the United States where the Federal Reserve is seen raising interest rates this year.

+“Quantitative easing in Europe has been the surprising positive in the first quarter, thanks to its huge size and the timing,” said Lorne Baring, managing director, B Capital Wealth Management in Geneva.

 Bank of Ireland fell 8 percent after Canada’s Fairfax Financial Holdings sold a 2.9 percent stake in the bank.

-Germany’s DAX index was down 0.9 percent on the day, and France’s CAC 40 down 0.8 percent, as investors booked recent gains.
+Germany’s DAX index was down 0.7 percent on Tuesday and France’s CAC 40 down 0.6 percent, as investors booked recent gains.

 “Markets are ending the strongest quarter in years,” said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets, in Brussels.